Internet Monitoring Software

 Some kinds of Internet tracking software are implemented at most businesses.
 This can be a solution that allows company management to keep track of who is visiting websites.
 A more invasive solution is computer tracking software that is installed on each individual PC.

-The recent explosion of smart phones makes it very difficult for management to monitor what kinds of information flows into and out of the organization.
+The recent explosion of smart phones makes it very difficult for management to monitor employee internet usage, what kinds of information flows into and out of the organization.
 Some recent studies have suggested that as many as 90 percent of young workers now have smart phones and use them on a regular basis.
 From a security point of view, if an employee’s personal smart phone is compromised, it’s the employee’s loss and will not affect the company in a significant way.
 But, on the other hand, if the employee has been wasting time on a smart phone with personal emails, social networks, personal banking or reading up on news, there’s no good way for management to find out about those activities.

 The Telecommuting Trend